 “Very funny, now go.”

 Zi and I exit, walk into the woods.
-If we stay ten yards in on the other side the Shadows won’t sense us.
-There’s a stretch of yard between the woods and the house, and the Shadows will be occupied with their unwelcome guests.
+If we stay ten yards in the Shadows won’t sense us.

-The house is dark, girls are stationed at their posts, Ellen has the rear door, Sarah will block a garage exit when they get inside.
+The house is dark, girls are stationed at their posts, Ellen has the rear door, Sarah will block a garage exit.
 Mani is at the front door with Katja, Katya is a few feet down the hallway to the bedrooms.